YinLinCMU/BouceFree/README.md

 # BouceFree

-## PM Report by Yichen Liu
+**PM Report (Yichen Liu and Yin Lin)**

+The whole report is in a dialog format in which developer (Yin Lin) and PM (Yichen Liu) are involved.

+### Week 0

-### Week0: Add barriers to the game
+PM: Add barrier to game so player will notice that if they touch the barrier, they will game over.

- + Not finished, developer can't find a good barrier so plan changed.
+Developer: Not finished, can't find a good-looking barrier on all websites provided by instructors so feature abandoned.

-### Week1: Add looping bounce
+**Plan change approved**

+### Week 1

+PM: Since we won't use barrier to indicate the death of user, we can change to another way

- + Instead of creating barriers, loop the movement of character from top to bottom when it is out of bound.
-You finished it successfully and this feature improves the game experience as well.
+Developer: Instead of creating barriers, loop the movement of character from top to bottom when it is out of bound.

-### Week2: Add Scores
+**Successfully implemented**

+### Week 2

+PM: It would be better to let players know their score to promote themselves to achieve higher score.
+This could heavily affect player's time spending on the game.

- + Now the user can see the score of their progress.
-This feature is important because user will always want to know the current status of their game progress.
+Developer: Now the user can see the score of their progress.

-### Week3: Add basic sound effects

- + Only bakcground music and screen-touch toggle sound is enabled.
-You might need to add some sound effects for success and failure.

-### week4: Add advanced sound effects and visual effects
+**Successfully implemented**

+### Week 3

+PM: Sound effects would polish the game and make it more fun to play.
+For example, if we have different musics when playing in different levels.
+It would generate a sense of satisfaction for player to keep gaming.

+Developer: Add cute background music and sound effect when game over or collect a coin.

+**Successfully implemented**

+### Week 4

+PM: Visual effects are also very imprtant when polishing a game.

- + Add some visual effects when the user reaches a new high score and when the user touches objects including coins and ghosts.
+Developer: Add some visual effects when the user reaches a new high score and when the user touches objects including coins and ghosts.

+**Successfully implemented**

+### Week 5

+PM: To make BounceFree more and more diffiult after a user has played it for a long time, we can create a increasing speed similar ways as temple run

+Developer: the player now can sense the speed changes and we now have a different theme of background music.

+**Successfully implemented**